omarryhan/flask-stateless-auth/README.md

 - `error.code`: suggested status code
 - `error.msg`: message
-- `error.type`: Error type ('Token', 'User')
+- `error.type`: Error type ('token', 'request', 'scope')
-- The developer can then decide how to handle each error seperately controlling the info they would want to give out to the api client.
+- The developer can then decide how to handle each error seperately by controlling the info they would want to give out to the api client.

-Last but not least, you should raise a StatelessAuthError in the `token_loader` and `user_loader` callbacks in case any error occurs that might cause the function to return None.
+Last and most importantly, you should raise a StatelessAuthError in the `token_loader` and `user_loader` callbacks to ensure that those methods do not return None.

 ## API